In-Building

 - Intelligent smart signal booster - also known as a repeater - like the CEL-FI GO G41 or G51

-- Signal splitter device (if required)
+- Signal splitter device (if required) - For managed service

 - Either Omni Dome Antenna(s) for ceiling mounting or Wideband Panel Antenna(s) for wall mounting

-- Additional server antennas for venues with more floors or dense interior walls, while a higher gain LPDA-R antenna is available for sites with weaker outdoor signals.
+- Additional server antennas for venues with more floors or dense interior walls, while a higher-gain LPDA-R antenna is available for sites with weaker outdoor signals.

 - Cables and connectors